sphinx-doc/sphinx/Doc-3k/c-api/concrete.rst

 .. cvar:: PyTypeObject PySeqIter_Type

-   Type object for iterator objects returned by :cfunc:`PySeqIter_New` and the one- argument form of the :func:`iter` built-in function for built-in sequence types.
+   Type object for iterator objects returned by :cfunc:`PySeqIter_New` and the one-argument form of the :func:`iter` built-in function for built-in sequence types.

    .. versionadded:: 2.2